ME3-HECM/mini-project-energy-saving-automatic-outside-light-tomas-thomas/README.md

 # Mini project - Tomas & Thomas - Energy saving automatic outside light
-read me content added by Tomas Lashmar and Thomas Young
+Read me content added by Tomas Lashmar and Thomas Young

 To solve this project 2 major elements were created in addition to the lab material covered.
 1. A global clock
-2. Sychonisation of the global clock according to dusk and dawn readings from the LDR
+2. Synchonisation of the global clock according to dusk and dawn readings from the LDR

 ## How to use the light and the code?
 First input the exact time when the light will be powered on and thus intialise the clock.